GFSI – Global Food Safety Initiative

 - Worker health and hygiene (hygiene training, use of hygienic practices, ill people must stay away from working at products.

-- Domesticated and wild animals (examination fo the growing areas for contamination by animals)
+- Domesticated and wild animals (examination of the growing areas for contamination by animals)

 - Sprouts requirements (prevention of contamination, listeria testing)